genome/ptero-apis/workflow.md

 Errors:

 - HTTP 404 (Not Found)
-    - invalid `parallel_identifier`
+    - invalid `execution-id`
     - inputs for this operation are not yet available (other status code?)

-### PATCH /v1/execution/(parallel-identifier)
+### PATCH /v1/execution/(execution-id)
 Used by wrappers running individual operations to save their outputs.
-The parallel identifier uniquely specifies the entire parallel stack and its operation ID.
+The execution id uniquely specifies the entire parallel stack and its operation ID.

 #### Request Body